jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Most of our problems started in the 1970's for a reason.
 That's when protagonists's created digital tools, and Darth Blockbuster showed up to keep our car driving, suburban living, broadcast television watching, 9-5 working, two car garage home building, unhealthy food eating, central power station buying, univeristy admission test taking lifestyle going.
 Despite totally new tools, the American way of life hasn't changed.
 It's still the "American Dream" to live in a post World War II baby boomer suburb.

-Our environment is changing, resources are depleting, and tools are completely different.
+Our environment is changing, available resources are depleting, and our tools are completely different.
 Yet we live the same.
 That's like trying to make a camel live in the Amazon.
 There's nothing wrong with either, but they simply aren't adapted to each other.

 Darth Blockbuster is the camel forcing us to keep his suburban lifestyle "desert" in power to prevent having to compete in the Amazon of digital tools.
 Done because Darth Blockbuster co-opts society's rule book to keep old tools in power.
 That's how our society subsidizes a wet and very selfish camel.

 Addicted to fighting over the controls to old tool, our politics doesn't notice.
-For example, because university libraries and lecture halls are still considered "formal education", red / blue endlessly debate who should get into university and how the masive expense should be paid.
+For example, because university libraries and lecture halls are still considered "formal education", so red / blue endlessly debate who should get into university and how the masive expense should be paid.
 Endless battles over affirmative action, student loan rates, and state education subsidies are the result.

 All while better tools are ignored.
 Digital tools can educate anyone willing.
 Wikipedia, YouTube, Khan Academy, Udemy, Skillshare, Curiosity Stream, Brilliant, The Great Courses, are merely the first new digital education tools.
 They do wonderful jobs while costing a tiny fraction of formal education and getting no official support.
-We don't teach kids to read or update Wikipedia in schools.
+Yet, we don't teach kids to read or update Wikipedia in schools.
 We don't track student progress in Khan Academy's micro-lessons.
 We defintely don't recognize "degrees" from Udemy, or YouTube, even though most programmers and designers learn far more there then in any college classroom.

-Our society suffers keeping the imagined world baby-boomer suburbia alive.
+Our society suffers keeping the imagined world baby-boomer suburban desert alive.
 Despite way too much carbon in the atmostphere, gridlocked roads, housing bubble bursts, massive student debt, and horrible individual health, our politics keeps us using gas cars, mass produced homes with no solar panels or water collection built in, super-expensive college education, and very confusing health insurance.
 Our entire frickin climate is changing because our ruling philosophy is not.

 Middle class quality of life, political cooperation, and climate change, won't get better until the extras join the protagonists, step-up to the antagonists, and start to use digital tools that solve frontline problems.
 To do that, we need Techvolution.
 Until then, we're basically camels trying to live in the Amazon.